desktop-cgi/desktop-cgi-archive/README.md

 ##### Electron based Desktop application that runs CGI Server

-* Run any script files that support CGI based file script serving
+* Run any script files that supports CGI based file script serving using `cgijs` file module
-* Run any host that serves a web app using proxy
+* Run any host that serves a web app using `cgijs` proxy
     - In App / Local / Remote proxy support
-* Allows embedding servers to server apps behind a CGIJS proxy server
+* Allows embedding servers like httpd, nginx, etc to serve web applications
 * Allows
     - running multiple interpreters in one app
     - running multiple proxies in one app
     - multiple embedded servers in one app
+* Allows
-* Nodejs framework independent / agnostic for app development
+* `cgijs` is Nodejs framework independent / agnostic for serving CGI or interpreted scripting apps via files, or server based web apps via proxies
-    - Express Recommended (used for demo)
+    - Express Recommended and used for demo

 ##### The script will pipe all interpreted language files below: